This is going to be an interesting attempt at a blog. One that takes seemingly unrelated subjects and ties them into my main focus, running.

 Another one from the book Sway.
 Value attribution is our tendency to imbue someone or something with certain qualities based on perceived value, rather than on objective data. “we may turn down a pitch or idea that is presented by the wrong person or blindly follow the advice of someone who is highly regarded.

 In the book, they describe how the value that people attributed to drinking the same Sobe drink affected their score on a subsequent test.
 Meaning that if they paid more for the SoBe, the scored better because if they paid for it (and attributed value to it) then the claims must be true.

 “we often ignore all evidence that contradicts what we want to believe.”
-From Sway
+Sway

 Lastly, we’ll end with this quote.
 Don’t take offense if evidence points to a different conclusion than you thought.
 Read it, analyze it, and see if it fits in.
 It doesn’t have to change your opinion, but if there is enough of it, you might want to consider.
 You see this all the time in Science.
 Whether it’s global warming or shoe pronation/cushioning.
 Take evidence as data.
 Don’t ignore it for convenience.

-There ya go.
-There’s my mishmash of random recent lessons I’ve learned from reading books outside my field and how they relate to my field.
+There’s my mishmash of random recent lesson I’ve learned from reading books outside my field and how they relate to my field.
 I highly suggest stepping out of your comfort zone at times and trying to see if you can tie overarching concepts back into your own specialty.